Explore Jobs

 Nov.
 11, 2022

-Here is a quick overview of our findings for the highest-paying jobs at Snap:
+Here’s a summary of our findings regarding the highest-paying jobs at Snap:

-• Personal Finance Instructor is the highest-paying job at Snap with an average salary of $177,507 and an average hourly rate of $85.34.
+• Personal Finance Instructor remains the highest-paying job at Snap with an average salary of $177,507 and an average hourly rate of $85.34.

-• The second highest-paying job at Snap is machining engineer, with an average salary of $128,777.
+• The second highest-paying job is Machining Engineer, earning an average salary of $128,777.

 Table Of Contents: Background | Table | Methodology | FAQs